/oauth2/connect/jwk_uri

 Existing clients must change their configuration during the grace period to use one of the supported algorithms.

-For more information about secret mappings, see Map and rotate secrets.
+Learn more about secret mappings in Map and rotate secrets.

 Customize public key IDs